kimkt0408/rviz_satellite/README.md

 ## Current status on the applications

-- **P-AgSLAM Gtsam Output**: The output from P-AgSLAM gtsam can be visualized in RViz along with a tiled map for comprehensive spatial understanding.
+- **P-AgSLAM Output**: The following outputs from P-AgSLAM can be visualized in RViz along with a tiled map for comprehensive spatial understanding:
+  - `/gtsam/trajectory`: P-AgSLAM with RTK GPS integration by GTSAM
+  - `/pagslam/debug/original_trajectory`: WO+IMU without RTK GPS integration by GTSAM
+  - `/pagslam/debug/trajectory`: P-AgSLAM without RTK GPS integration by GTSAM

 ## Unsolved problems and Notes